 Caroline Brinkley brings a genuine excitement for education to the learning support services at Oak Meadow.
 In addition to a Bachelor of Science in Applied Learning and Development and Teaching English as a Second Language, Caroline has earned her Master of Education in Special Education with an emphasis on moderate disabilities from Vanderbilt University.
 Her experience includes teaching in general education and inclusion (grades 2 and 3) and serving as a research assistant for the Tennessee Tiered Supports Center at Vanderbilt University.
-Caroline is a registered behavior technician where she has collaboratively implemented behavior treatment plans to increase prosocial and functional behaviors and decrease challenging behaviors of children with disabilities.
+Caroline is a Board Certified Behavior Analyst and is passionate about increasing prosocial and functional behaviors and minimizing challenging behaviors of children with and without disabilities.

 Caroline appreciates the “love of learning” she sees at Oak Meadow and looks forward to supporting students by building capacity in their teachers and families.